MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 So this was the start of my new project **API Management Template Extractor**

+As some of you know I've been contributing alot to the Logic App Tempalte Connector: [https://github.com/jeffhollan/LogicAppTemplateCreator](https://github.com/jeffhollan/LogicAppTemplateCreator) so I thought I'll do something similar for API Management.

 While starting this I added a few more requirements
 1. Possible to only extract one specific api, but get all required linked attributes such as Named Values.